weihao94/auto-forecast.github.io/README.md

 <img src="img/dropbox.png?raw=true"/>
 <br>

+Download the desired version of the program (see version updates below).
 Once downloaded, unpack the archive and you should see the following folders inside the `dist/main` folder:

 <br>
 <img src="img/main_folder.png?raw=true"/>